-Based on our assessment at year end, it was noted that the financial condition has deteriorated as compared to the prior year.
-The District continues to have an operating loss which has resulted in a negative net position.
-The District has a current ratio of 3.3 and is able to meet its current obligations.
+Based on our assessment at year end, the District continues to have an operating loss which has resulted in a negative net position.
+The District has a current ratio of 2.1 and is able to meet its current obligations.
 Please refer to Note 14 to the financial statements for additional details.